 It’s usually best to spend from tax-deferred accounts when current tax rates are expected to be lower than future tax rates and, conversely, from tax-free accounts when current tax rates are expected to be higher than future tax rates.
-Each account type has a list of its own advantages and disadvantages.
+Each account type has a list of its specific advantages and disadvantages.
 Choosing which accounts to draw from and when can be a complicated decision and is different for each person.
 Considerations include the following:

 Tax rates play an important and significant role in decisions regarding portfolio spend order.
 This includes not only income taxes, but rates on dividends, capital gains, estate taxes, as well as taxation of Social Security and Medicare.
 Unfortunately, tax rates are one factor you cannot control.
 You can decide to minimize taxes based on current and expected future tax rates, but keep in mind there are no guarantees as to what the future tax environment will be.